What are the best computers for seniors? Let’s face it: Technology has been evolving nearly faster than we can keep up.

 You should also look at his/her typical tasks.
 Does he/she carry out tasks which need advanced hardware?

-If yes, look for a computer which can serve him well.
+If yes, look for a laptop that can serve him well.

 For instance, if they play games like Lumosity to keep their minds active, you may need a PC with a HD (high definition) display for better games rendering.